 4) Tekiah Gedolah – a sustained blast, if possible 27 beats long

 During the Musaf service we do something we normally do not do – we bow down to the ground or kneel during the repetition of the beautiful prayer Aleinu Leshabeach (“It is our duty to praise the Master of all”).
 We make this exception on Rosh HaShanah and Yom Kippur, but normally we do not bow as we do not want to be seen to worship anything or anyone other than God.

 Many of the loveliest tunes are included in the repetition of the Amidah during Musaf.

 It is customary to perform the duty of the Priestly Blessing during the Musaf service on festival days.
 The priests (kohanim) are direct descendants of Aaron, the High Priest.
 They are commanded to bless the Jewish people with a three-fold blessing.
 During this blessing, we should not gaze at the priests directly as the Divine Presence rests upon them.
 It is customary for men to cover their eyes with their prayer shawls, and for women to gaze into their prayer books.

 The afternoon service consists of the opening prayers, the silent Amidah, the repetition of the Amidah, the recital of Avinu Malkenu (“Our Father, Our King”), concluding prayer, and the Tashlich prayer.
 If Rosh HaShanah falls on Shabbat, the Torah is read.

-(note that the Kohanim – priests – first say a blessing thanking G-d for giving them the responsibility to bless the people, and they then proceed to bless the people)
+The video below is of the Kohanim – priests – reciting the Birkat Kohanim (Priestly Blessing) at the Kotel (Western Wall) in Jerusalem on Rosh HaShanah.
+Note that the Kohanim first say a blessing thanking God for giving them the responsibility to bless the people before they then proceed to bless the people)